Meet Our Staff

 |

-Allison joined the District in October of 2021.
-She is a former environmental non-profit leader with over a decade of experience in sustainable farming, ecological restoration, and public education.
+Allison is a former environmental non-profit leader with over a decade of experience in sustainable farming, ecological restoration, and public education.
 Allison has a long history of gardening and love of food dating back to her childhood and through her volunteerism and professional pursuits.
 She has been improving non-profit systems since managing Books to Prisoners Olympia while completing her Bachelor of Arts at The Evergreen State College.

 After two years traveling with the World Wide Opportunities on Organic Farms program, she dedicated herself to creating more just, effective urban farms in Seattle as a Children's Garden Educator, Master Gardener, Farm Manager and Executive Director with Alleycat Acres, and Executive Director of The Common Acre.
 She is thrilled to be embarking on her own family farming journey here on Whidbey. |